sufyandroid/Spam-Filter-with-Naive-Bayes/README.md

 * An educational forum may be spammed with posts that are, in fact, ads.
 * Mobile phone users may receive unwanted and unsolicited SMS messages, usually about advertising.

-Our filter will analyze new messages and tell whether they are spam or not — this way, we might be able to prevent spam from bothering mobile phone users.
+The filter we'll build in this project will analyze new messages and tell whether they are spam or not — this way, we might be able to prevent spam from bothering mobile phone users.
 To build the spam filter, we'll apply the multinomial Naive Bayes algorithm to a dataset of 5,572 SMS messages stored in `SMSSpamCollection.txt` file.